Medieval Dragons Ancient & World Dragons Post-Medieval Dragons Catalog

 Kur, Chaos monster and the first known dragon.
 Sumerian, 2000 B.C.

-Tile: Tumbled Marble Stone
+Tumbled Marble

-Size: 6 inch square tiles (15.4 cm)
+Size: 6 inch square tiles (15.4 cm), or 4 inch (10.16 cm)